No-code or low-code – what’s the difference and what’s right for you?

 Simplified development doesn’t always mean simple pricing.
 Some of the ‘old guard’ platforms have exorbitant and/or complex license fees making it very difficult to predict scaling costs.
 Some platforms are difficult to learn, so you end up relying on ongoing professional services, which can negate the benefits.

-Be sure to explore the modern challengers, particularly in the enterprise space, which have architected solutions from the ground up to satisfy modern requirements and have also considered the needs of those that pay the bills too.
+Be sure to explore the modern challenges, particularly in the enterprise space, which have architected solutions from the ground up to satisfy modern requirements and have also considered the needs of those that pay the bills too.